vocalpy/vak/doc/get_started/autoannotate.md

 (use-trained-network)=

-## 4. using a trained network to predict annotations
+## 5. Using a trained network to predict annotations

 Finally you will use the trained network to predict annotations.
 This is the part that requires you to find paths to files saved by `vak`.

 There's three you need.
+These are the exact same paths we used above in the configuration file for evaluation, so you can copy them from that file.
+We explain them again here for completeness.
-All three will be in the `results` directory created by `vak` when you ran `train`.
+All three paths will be in the `results` directory created by `vak` when you ran `train`.
 If you replaced the dummy path in capital letters in the config file, but kept the rest of the path, then this will be a location with a name like